VeriComms

 Connecting science & communication

-Public health communicators are challenged with tackling rising health misinformation on limited time and budgets.
-To address this, Science to People is building VeriComms, an AI-powered search engine and tool that helps communicators craft trustworthy content from vetted scientific sources.
+Public health communicators often have limited time and budgets to fight health misinformation.
+To address this, Science to People is building VeriComms, an AI-powered tool that helps them quickly create trustworthy content using vetted scientific sources.

 The Problem